September 2, 2024

 Managing VAT, GST, sales tax, and other taxes

-Managing various taxes, such as VAT in the UK, GST in Australia, and sales tax in the US, is a critical part of Shopify accounting.
+Managing various taxes, such as Shopify VAT in the UK, GST in Australia, and sales tax in the US, is a critical part of Shopify accounting.
 This includes correctly applying tax rates to different products, ensuring compliance with local tax laws, and accurately reporting and remitting taxes to the appropriate authorities.

 Managing discounts and promotions